jeremymv2/k8s_manifests/storage/csi-nfs/README.md

 exportfs -rav
 ```

-Check that it can be mounted:
+Optional - Check that it can be mounted:

 ```
 mount -t nfs SERVER_IP:/srv/nfs/kubedata /mnt/nfs